benashford/rust-lazysort/README.md

 To summarise, the algorithm is the classic quicksort, but essentially depth-first; upon each call to `next` it does the work necessary to find the next item then pauses the state until the next call to `next`.

-Because of the overhead to track state, using this approach to sort a full vector is slightly slower than the `sort` function from the standard library:
+Because of the overhead to track state, using this approach to sort a full vector is slower than the `sort` function from the standard library:

 ```
-test c_lazy_bench     ... bench:   8002794 ns/iter (+/- 1592998)
+test tests::c_lazy_bench     ... bench:   7264361 ns/iter (+/- 273508)
-test c_standard_bench ... bench:   6819930 ns/iter (+/- 1154443)
+test tests::c_standard_bench ... bench:   2996623 ns/iter (+/- 86006)
 ```

 These benchmarks are for sorting 50,000 random `uint`s in the range 0 <= x < 1000000.
 Run `cargo bench` to run them.